accessibility/Axioms/README.md

 - **Designing systems that encompass the diversity "at the edges" will respond better to change and cost less in the long run.** Accommodation and accessibility gate-keeping are expensive, brittle and degrade quickly.
 - **Most developers/designers underestimate the complexity of digital accessibility.** Many teams assume that they already know how to make pages accessible.
 - **Digital accessibility requires an ongoing commitment to education.** There is always new material being created to help practitioners learn how to be more inclusive.
+- **There is no checklist that you can follow that will make sure your digital tools inclusive.** Checklists can be useful as reminders, but too often in accessibility they become limiting in how people approach a complex problem.